The Beijinger: Overview

 The website has a feature "Echinacities" that lets people browse a substantial number of jobs.
 Users can choose jobs that are freelance, part-time, or full-time and filter by location.
 They can choose jobs in the secretarial, IT, and teaching sectors.
 Since a posting will include the employer's email address, users can apply directly instead of having to create an account on The Beijinger.
 Around 2010, the company Rent A Laowai ("laowai" means "foreigner" in Chinese) created an ad listing on The Beijinger offering to rent foreigners to foreigners.
 The ad said, "Occasionally companies want a foreign face to go to meetings and conferences or to go to dinners and lunches and smile at the clients and shake people's hands.
 There are job opportunities for girls who are pretty and for men who can look good in a suit."

 The magazine puts on the Hot and Spicy Festival every year, a two-day event featuring worldwide spicy food.
 At the Canadian International School of Beijing, it hosts a five-minute hot pepper challenge to celebrate Canada Day in which participants are asked to consume as many of the peppers as possible.
 They are given 100 hot peppers, water, and yogurt.
 Drinking water was allowed, but consuming yogurt would mean participants had given up.

-From 2001 to 2011, the writer Kaiser Kuo wrote a The Beijinger column titled "Ich Bin Ein Beijinger" that discussed his experiences in Beijing.
+From 2001 to 2011, the writer Kaiser Kuo wrote a Beijinger column titled "Ich Bin Ein Beijinger" that discussed his experiences in Beijing.
 The column's German-language name means "I am a Beijinger" and is inspired by the 1963 speech "Ich bin ein Berliner" ("I am a Berliner") that John F. Kennedy gave in West Berlin.

-Commentary
+Reception

 Food critic Michael Shafran called The Beijinger an "influential magazine".
 Fodor's said that The Beijinger provides "the most critical and comprehensive coverage" of dance shows, plays, and concerts alongside Time Out Beijing and is "the best way to find out what's on and where to party" with the "most extensive listings".
 Rough Guides in 2003 called that's Beijing "irreverent and informative", noting it had a "giant listings section" with "the more underground gigs".
-Lonely Planet in 2007 found the magazine to be "slick and confident" as well as "well designed, well written and the best of the bunch" of free English-language publications given at hotels.
+Lonely Planet in 2007 found the magazine to be "slick and confident" as well as "well-designed, well written and the best of the bunch" of free English-language publications given at hotels.

 China Daily's Edward Mills wrote in 2011 that, disregarding restaurant reviews' quality, The Beijinger, along with Chinese website Dianping and fellow expatriate website Localnoodles, were among "the most popular locations for finding comments from the 'man in the street'".
 The author Roseann Lake called the website "a bit of a cross between TimeOut and Craigslist".
 The Brazilian newspaper Folha de S.Paulo said in 2010 that among the publications that help the over 100,000-strong expatriate group in Beijing, The Beijinger is "the most famous publication and has a very useful website".